jetbrains-academy/kotlin-onboarding-introduction/AlmostDone/NullSafetyPartTwo/task.md

 (2) If the user wants to upload a custom picture, ask them about it `Please, input a custom picture` (only single-line images need to be supported).

-(3) If the user used an incorrect command, please infrotm the user about it `Please, input 'yes' or 'no'`:
+(3) If the user used an incorrect command, please inform the user about it `Please, input 'yes' or 'no'`:

 ![`getPicture` function work](../../utils/src/main/resources/images/part1/almost.done/get_picture.gif "`getPicture` function work")